I love solutions that are fit for purpose: especially when it comes to coping with something that can be as overwhelming as hair loss.

 If you chemically treat your mop, it probably isn’t in the best condition.
 And you might be overly sensitive to some of the ingredients that Nioxin contains.

 So my advice is to use the shampoo and conditioner of System 5 two to three times a week, rather than every second day.
-Alternate them with more gentle products, for instance aloe-based ones, and give your scalp a breather in between.
+Alternate them with more gentle products, for instance cooling aloe-based ones or sulfate-free shampoos and give your scalp a breather in between.

-LA Says: Some hairdressers recommend that you don’t use any shampoo at all on your “rest days”.
+Some hairdressers recommend that you don’t use any shampoo at all on your “rest days” between “wash days”.
 Give that a try and those bottles will last longer.

 The chemicals you already use might be a little harsh on your poor head.
 So protect it in whatever way you can, especially against factors like sun and pollution.